Charlesmendez/harvard-project/DESIGN.md

     experts, SwiftUI is still a young technology.
 Now, implementing the project with UIkit made it harder and the amount of documentation is scarce vs Python or other programming languages.

-2) Database and Auth: The selected database was Firebase Auth and Firebase Firestore.
+2) Database and Auth: The selected database was Firebase Firestore and Firebase Auth for authentication.
 The reason was because Firebase automatises many things like SignUp and SignIn.
     For example you can allow users to signup with third party providers like Facebook and Google with very few lines of code.
 Database management is really simple as well with a very nive GUI.
 Firebase also manages security.
     The downside is that as the product scales it could be expensive but if you manage cache well it should not be a problem.
     To view the users created in Firebase head to Authentication in the Firebase console.
 In there you will